gtache/scalajs-gradle/README.md

 }
 ```
 to use this plugin.
-*Check the build.gradle of scalajs-plugin-test if needed*
+*Check the build.gradle of scalajs-plugin-test if needed.*
 Needs .scala files to be in src/main/scala (or [configure your ScalaCompile](https://docs.gradle.org/current/userguide/scala_plugin.html) task accordingly)
 (Optional) [Node.js](https://nodejs.org/) to run the generated JS file.